lichfolky/google-docs-cracker/README.md

 # Google Docs Cracker

-Experiments with google cloud api and python
+Experiments with google cloud api and python.
-The `docs-gen.py script` create a doc for each row of a sheet in a new folder, using a document as template and substituting keywords with the row contents.
+The `docs-gen.py script` create a doc in a new folder, for each row of a sheet, using another document as template and substituting keywords with the row contents.

 ## Setup